HEP-FCC/fcc-tutorials/5-distributed-computing/Concepts.md

 - Understand why FCC simulation and analysis need computing resources distributed over many sites
 - Know the difference between a local batch system and the grid
-- Learn the vocabulary used in the rest of this chapter: Virtual Organization, certificate, proxy, job, sandbox, Storage Element, logical file name, replica, production
+- Learn the vocabulary used in the rest of this chapter: Virtual Organization, certificate, proxy, job, Storage Element, logical file name, replica, ...
-- Get a mental picture of what DIRAC does when you submit a job or register a file
 :::

 This page is written for readers who have never used grid computing in High Energy Physics (HEP).
 Its purpose is to explain the concepts that the following pages take for granted.
 Experienced users of DIRAC, Rucio or familiar with the [WLCG](https://wlcg.web.cern.ch/) can skip straight to [Getting started with FCC distributed computing](RegisteringToFccVO.md).

 ## Why distributed computing?